frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ==============================
 ```

-Basically, that's a really important idea - with not metadata many software will not be able to even read this data file, furthermore, without metadata people can not understand the purpose of this data.
-Let's now use the `country.resource.yaml` the file we created in the "Data Resource" section:
+This example highlights a really important idea - without metadata many software will not be able to even read this data file.
+Furthermore, without metadata people cannot understand the purpose of this data.
+To see how we can use metadata to fix our data, let's now use the `country.resource.yaml` file we created in the "Data Resource" section with Frictionless `extract`:

 ```bash
 $ frictionless extract tmp/country.resource.yaml --basepath .